farblos/copy-on-select-2/amo-metadata.md

   Likewise web pages that rely on JavaScript libraries like CodeMirror for text input

+- *Configurable:*

+  Some pages are restricted by optional permissions, which you can grant in the add-on manager of your browser

 Please consider opening an issue on the [support site](https://github.com/farblos/copy-on-select-2/issues) or send